AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Findings

 \subsection{RQ2: How does the image aesthetic quality (IAQ) moderate people’s engagement intentions with AIGP?}

-We compared the impact of different aesthetic quality intervals of Paintings on user engagement for both video types, and the final results found no significant correlation between the two.
+We analyzed the potential moderating role of IAQ on the relationship of user engagement and painting sources, and the final results found no significant influence.
 This suggests that when browsing different artworks on social media, people may be more concerned with the intrinsic meaning and value of the paintings than their glossy appearance.
 Moreover, we noticed that the engagement with human painting videos increases slightly as aesthetic quality decreases.
 Observing the comments on human painting videos, there appears to be a lot of positive social support for the creators, such as when amateur painters upload less-than-perfect paintings and drawings on TikTok.
 Interestingly, many users offer encouragement rather than criticism.
 Some examples are as follows:

 \begin{quote} ``\textit{The Drawing Looks Better Than The Original!}''

 ``\textit{your art just gets better and better I’m amazed!}''

 ``\textit{YOUR OLD ART IS SO PRETTY BUT YOUR CURRENT ART IS EVEN BETTER!!
 You've definitely improved I'm obsessed with your style.}'' \end{quote} Such emotional support (e.g., encouragement, intimacy, compliment, and empathy) can give individuals a sense of respect and achievement, strengthening community ties and member engagement~\cite{wang2012stay}.
 At the same time, viewer behaviors may also be influenced by the herd effect~\cite{yen2023crowdidea}, following the content of the majority's comments and involuntarily giving a steady stream of support to the art creator.
 This emotional value then stimulates the creator's willingness to create.
 So this may be one of the reasons why the lower the aesthetic quality of the Painting, the higher the engagement of human painting videos.
 But we don't find such a large-scale phenomenon in AI painting videos.